lokgar/commstools/README.md

 ## 🏗️ Architecture

-The framework is built around three core concepts:
+The library is built around three core concepts:

 1.  **`Backend` Protocol**: Defines the interface for array operations (`fft`, `exp`, `sum`, etc.).
 Implementations exist for `NumpyBackend` and `JaxBackend`.
 2.  **`Signal` Class**: The primary data carrier.
 It holds the data array (agnostic of backend) and provides utility methods like `spectrum()` and `time_axis()` that delegate to the active backend.